zeya2u9/PTPerf/PT_Client_Server_Setup/PT13/readme.txt

 $go mod tidy
 $go build

--It will create a go module named as "server".
+-It will create a Go module named "server".

 -copy the server module from server-setup folder to /var/lib/torwebtunnel folder
 $mkdir /var/lib/torwebtunnel